 A short but exciting story.
 A group of three friends have suffered a severe aviation accident that leaves them injured in the middle of the mountain, but they will soon realize that this disaster is nothing compared to the one that lies ahead.
 A lagoon has formed at the top of the mountain that is about to collapse.
 If they do not arrive in time to notify the people living on the slopes, a huge wave of water, rocks and mud will claim the lives of everyone.

-My review for the book October 27th 2020
+A recemt review for the book

 A recent review for Eternal Road

 I really enjoyed Eternal Road.
 This is the kind of mashup that makes independent fiction shine.
 There are religious aspects, romantic moments, some thriller, a bit of time travel, and more.
 Books like this help our literary minds expand beyond the borders of distinct genres.
 Aside from that, it’s a darned good story.
 Give it a chance and you’ll see what I mentioned.

 One of the early reviews for Shattered Lives

 Former detective Jo Naylor is on the run and finds a whole lot of trouble in paradise when she saves a young girl from the clutches of a predator.
 She becomes a temporary guardian to the orphaned girl and a special bond between the two is easily formed.
 When another girl is taken her mother pleads to Jo for help- who can’t say no despite the limitations she faces.
 Jo enlists the help of a PI who like her isn’t a woman to be underestimated.
 Together they uncover a crime ring that runs deeper than either could anticipate and puts both of them in danger.